 Many of Victoria’s tourist attractions have disability action plans (DAPs).

 DAPs can identify actions to remove barriers for people with disability in relation to physical access, employment, participation, and attitudinal barriers.
 DAPs can also help embed universal design approaches into your planning.

 Section 38 of the Victorian Disability Act 2006 outlines the legal requirements to develop DAPs.

 Commonwealth Disability Discrimination Act 1992 and the Victorian Equal Opportunity Act 2010

-These Acts protect people with a disability from discrimination and legislate that reasonable adjustments are made to reduce barriers for people with a disability.
+These Acts protect people with disability from discrimination and legislate that reasonable adjustments are made to reduce barriers for people with disability.

-For more information about the Commonwealth Disability Discrimination Act go to the Australian Human Rights Commission website
+For more information about the Commonwealth Disability Discrimination Act, visit the Australian Human Rights Commission website.

-For more information about the Victorian Equal Opportunity Act go to the Victorian Department of Justice website
+For more information about the Victorian Equal Opportunity Act, visit the Victorian Department of Justice and Community Safety website.